KihaJeong1994/spring-security-6.0.3-template/README.md

 - used by DaoAuthenticationProvider
 - defines the way to retrieve UserDetails with a username, password, etc (ex. from DB or memory, etc)

+### Main Objects for implementation

+SecurityFilterChain : which filters to use for matched request by Spring Security

+Filter : extract `Authentication` info from request and perform authentication by `AuthenticationProvider`

+AuthenticationProvider : one that actually perform authentication. used by Filter.authenticationManager

+UserDetailsService : used by DaoAuthenticationProvider to get stored info from DB, memory, etc

+Authentication : object that contains auth info

 `POST` to `/signup` endpoint to save user info in database

     {